 An ecology of the planet needing an ecology of the soul, preservation through transformation, transformation through contemporary practice.
-To transfer endangered know hows worldwide and incept dialogue, focus on the ethnogenesis of Steppe spirit, like an anthropolitical exploration of archaic cosmogonies through links weaving tribe, earth and cosmos.
+To transfer endangered know-hows worldwide and incept dialogue, focus on the ethnogenesis of Steppe spirit, like an anthropolitical exploration of archaic cosmogonies through links weaving tribes, earth and cosmos.

 `We have to learn to get back to the wisdom of nature,” said Joseph Campbell in Power of Myth, because the only mythology of the day is the mythology of the planet and that mythology we need to create.
 In 1852 chief Seattle had stated as he sold off his ancestral land ‘This we know the Earth does not belong to man, man belongs to Earth, all things are connected like the blood that unites us all’.